greenplum-db/greenplum-database-release-archive/Greenplum-Server-RPM-Packaging-Specification.md

 4. Packages of different minor or patch version numbers can be installed at the same time using `rpm --install`

   Some users may wish to simultanously run multiple versions of Greenplum concurrently or otherwise with the ability to easily choose a different version of Greenplum.
-The package installation prefix is unique for every package, `%{prefix}/greenplum-db-[major version]-[version]`, and the package does not attempt to create a `/usr/local/greenplum-db` symlink.
-This choices prevent file conflicts between packages and allows a user to `rpm --install` to install many versions of the package.
 Note: When using **rpm** for package installation, automatic dependency resolution does not occur.

 ## Detailed Package Behavior